casparderksen/docker-oracle/README.md

 1. Place `linuxx64_12201_database.zip` in `dockerfiles/12.2.0.1`.
 2. Go to `dockerfiles` and run `buildDockerImage.sh -v 12.2.0.1 -e`

+For Oracle Database 19.3.0 Enterprise Edition:

+1. Place `LINUX.X64_193000_db_home.zip` in `dockerfiles/19.3.0`.
+2. Go to `dockerfiles` and run `buildDockerImage.sh -v 19.3.0 -e`

-Afterwards you can run `make save` and `make load` to export and import the image to file.
+Afterwards return to this project and run `make save` and `make load` to export and import the image to file.

 # Configuration